zaratr/DataStructures-and-Algorithms/java/datastructures/README.md

-is to iteratively create a new array with old array contents with target element at the middle of array. once newArray is configured, I may use the assignment operator(dangerously) to replace old array and return old array (although it would still just be a new array at the end of day) or just return new array (without the usage of Arraylist - as instructed).
+is to iteratively create a new array with old array contents with target element at the middle of array. once newArray is configured, I may use the assignment operator(dangerously) to replace old array and return old array (although it would still just be a new array at the end of day) or just return new array (without the usage of Arraylist - as instructed). time usage is O(n) because it depends on how long the length of array is and Space is O(1) because we dont iterate through and add more memory

 Location: 'codechallenges/insertShift/insertShiftArray'
 Method: insertShiftArray(int []x);